4ms/tf-a-stm32mp25/readme.md

 ./build.sh
 ```

 This will build `tf-a-stm32mp257f-ev1.stm32`, which is the FSBL (first stage bootloader).

-This file
+### Installing the FSBL on the SD card

-gets copied to partitions 1 and 2 on the SD card with dd (replace /dev/diskX1 with the first
+The FSBL file needs to be copied to partitions 1 and 2 on the SD card using dd.
+In the following commands, replace /dev/diskX1 and /dev/diskX2
-partition of your SD card, and likewise for /dev/diskX2)
+with the device path of your SD card's first and second partitions.
+On macOS, this should be like "/dev/disk4s1" and "/dev/disk4s2".
+On Linux it's typically something like "/dev/sda1" and "/dev/sda2".

 ```bash
 sudo dd if=build/stm32mp2/release/tf-a-stm32mp257f-ev1.stm32 of=/dev/diskX1